Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Changes the auditing settings of an Azure SQL server.

 ### [Set-AzSqlServerConfigurationOption](Set-AzSqlServerConfigurationOption.md)
-Sets the value of a server configuration option on Azure SQL Managed Instance.
+Sets the value for a server configuration option on Azure SQL Managed Instance.

 ### [Set-AzSqlServerDisasterRecoveryConfiguration](Set-AzSqlServerDisasterRecoveryConfiguration.md)
 Modifies a database server recovery configuration.